ouster-lidar/ouster-sdk/docs/python/quickstart.rst

    >>> source = client.Sensor(hostname)
    >>> info = source.metadata

 Now we have a ``source`` from our sensor!
-To visualize data from your sensor, proceed to :doc:`/python/examples/visualizations` examples.
+You're ready to record, visualize to visualize data from your sensor, proceed to :doc:`/python/examples/visualizations` examples.
+Or you can check out other things you can do with a ``source`` in the Python :doc:`/python/examples/index`.

 .. _Networking Guide: https://static.ouster.dev/sensor-docs/developer_common_sections/networking-guide.html